Webinars & e-learning courses All webinars

 Catherine Chan

-Dr. Catherine Chan, CHAN BVSC (HONS I) FANZCVS (Veterinary Oncology)
+DVM, CHAN BVSC (HONS I), FANZCVS (Veterinary Oncology)

 Catherine is a Veterinary Oncologist based in Brisbane, Australia.
 After graduation in 2009, Catherine completed an internship and worked in both emergency and general practice, before moving to Sydney in 2012 to complete a three-year residency in Veterinary Oncology.
 Catherine has also spent time in the USA at the University of Missouri and Colorado State University.
 She has completed both her American (ACVIM) and Australian (ANZCVS) Veterinary Oncology training.
 Catherine is currently the director and consultant for an online Veterinary Oncology Consultancy Service ‘The Pet Oncologist’, where she provides veterinarians worldwide remote pet cancer advice and support.
 She also consults with pet owners directly one day a week at Veterinary Specialists in Underwood.
 In her spare time, she likes to spend time with her two little boys and sometimes she likes to spend time with her husband and cat.